-In many countries more emphasis is now placed on developing models for integrated care.
-A common feature of these models seems to be a wish to coordinate care better and thereby saving healthcare costs.
-The aim of this course is to offer overview of different types of integrated care models and carefully evaluated what can be gained by these types of interventions.
+In many countries more emphasis has now been placed on developing models for integrated care.
+A common feature of these models seems to be a wish to better coordinate care, and thereby save on healthcare costs.
+The aim of this course is to provide an overview of different types of integrated care models, and carefully evaluate what can be gained by these types of interventions.

 You will know:

-- How different countries react to these problems and which reforms are implemented in different care systems
+- How do different countries react to these problems and which reforms are implemented in different care systems?

-- How different service provider systems affect service access, availability and flexibility, continuity and co-ordination of care, consumer satisfaction, and quality and cost outcomes
+- How do different service provider systems affect services, including: access, availability and flexibility, care continuity and co-ordination of care, consumer satisfaction, and quality and cost outcomes?

 You will learn:

-- the principles of evaluating the effects of the different methods
+- The principles of evaluating the effects of different integrated care models.

 You will attain: